StarmoonAI/Starmoon/README.md

 ### 3.0 Prerequisites 📋

 1. Docker installed in your machine
-   - make sure localhost ports 8000, 3000, 6379, 5555 are not used.
+   - Make sure localhost ports 8000, 3000, 6379, 5555 are not used

+2. Supabase CLI
+   - Follow the instructions here to install the Supabase CLI Follow the instructions here to install the Supabase CLI if you haven't installed

-2. Vscode and PlatformIO plugin installed in your machine
+3. Vscode and PlatformIO plugin installed in your machine

-3. API keys:
+4. API keys:
    - Supabase: For database
    - OpenAI: For AI language models
    - Deepgram API key: For speech-to-text
    - Azure speech API key: For text-to-speech
-   - Huggingface: For Emotion recognition
+   - Huggingface: For emotion recognition

-4. Hardware list (direct link to buy):
+5. Hardware list (not sponsored):
+   - Seeed Studio Xiao ESP32-C6
+   - Microphone (model)
+   - Amplifier (model)
-   - 1
+   - Speaker (model)
+   - PCB prototype board (link)
+   - 28 AWG wires + soldering toolset

 ### 3.1 Software setup 🖥️

-- **Step 2**: Supabase setup

-  please follow the instructions

-- **Step 2**: Clone the repository:
+- **Step 1**: Clone the repository:

   ```bash
   git clone https://github.com/StarmoonAI/Starmoon.git && cd starmoon
   ```

-- **Step 3**: Copy the `.env.example` files
+- **Step 2**: Copy the `.env.example` files

   ```bash
   cp .env.example .env
   ```

-- **Step 4**: Update the `.env` files
+- **Step 3**: Update the `.env` files

   ```bash
   vim .env # or emacs or vscode or nano